sourcesnow/xpspl/docs/index.rst

 Performance
 -----------

-Performance testing using a 2.0 GHz Intel Core 2 Duo.
+Performance testing on a 3.2 GHz Intel i5.

 Demonstrating a linear signal emit performance.